 To make things easy, once you have your new hire - consider investing in an onboarding system that allows you to set up the position and training of an employee prior to their start date.
 These types of systems can make the process more efficient, and help your new employee have a more enjoyable onboarding experience.

 Another thing to keep in mind during the preparation stage is the interview.
 When interviewing candidates outline the positions, and required job duties as best as possible so they know exactly what they are signing up for.
 Consider using “a day in a life” stories helps accomplish this.
-Finally, don't forget to keep soft skills in mind.
-Look for things like an eagerness to learn, adaptability, and good communication skills.
-These are the skills you can’t train, but will result in a great employee.
+Also consider reading our article on the top 11 questions to ask servers at an interview.

 Proper preparation will help ensure you are hiring the right person for the job, and can grant them a good first impression when they come aboard.